ADVERTISEMENT

 YouTube influencers are the target promotional channel for several TRX mining scams.

-The instructions for making the video includes the following sentence: “Your video can not include the words like: illegal, scammer etc. Sentence like:” I’m not familiar to this site, be carefully to deposit.” is prohibited.
+Their instructions for making the video included the following sentence: “Your video can not include the words like: illegal, scammer etc. Sentence like:” I’m not familiar to this site, be carefully to deposit.” is prohibited.
 All the negative words are prohibited.”
 Of course they are, because nobody likes all the negative words.

 Scams like those above are just the latest iteration of get rich quick scams targeting crypto users.
 In October 2021 Brave New Coin investigated USDminer and Muxminer.
 At the time USDminer claimed to have been operating since 2016 and had over 36 million registered users.
 However, the USDminer website was only registered on the 23rd of September 2021 – so 36 million registered users in three weeks was simply not credible.
-As at the 22nd of December 2021, USDminer was still live – claiming 38 million registered users and offering lots of Christmas deals.
 USDminer.com is now offline.

-Star-Miner claimed to have launched in 2014 and according to its chat support people, the reason there is no record of it online prior to this is because “This is our new domain name”.
+Star-Miner claimed to have launched in 2014 and according to its chat support people, the reason there was no record of it online prior to this was because “This is our new domain name”.
 When asked for their previous domain name they responded “I can’t provide it to you temporarily, thank you.”

 Muxminer’s scam was a little different to the typical cloud mining scam, in that it was supposedly selling mining rigs.
 Muxminer claimed it was sponsored by Kraken, but Kraken confirmed to Brave New Coin it had no association with Muxminer and was not a sponsor.
 Muxminer also claimed to be sponsored by tech giants Honeywell – but the scammers operating the chat support at Muxminer appear to have got confused about their own lies – and denied being sponsored by Honeywell in a live chat, at the same time as the Kraken and Honeywell logos appeared as sponsors on their homepage.